MrYsLab/esp4s-aio/README.md

 ##Usage: python3 esp4s-aio.py
 ### Note, thay you may have to manually set the COM port to match your system (see esplora_serial.py).
 This will all be corrected in the future.

+####This project was developed using the PyCharm IDE and PyVmMonitor plugin.

 <p align="center">
   <img src="https://raw.github.com/MrYsLab/esp4s/master/documentation/kids.png?raw=true" alt="Sublime's custom image"/>
 </p>